ancientgoat/WhatsUpDocs/README.md

   every 5 seconds.
 And the other is that you can call a Rule as a Rest call, pass it a parameter, and have it execute.
 Again, not a lot on code in this project.

+#### Imagine

+ Imagine a code base where much of the day to day code is generated, and programmers spend their time adding business logic, not writing simple entities.
+Any repeated pattern based on Database tables can be generated, jarred, and used by other projects.

+ Imagine the ability to track each and every SQL based rest call, the input parameters, and the SQL behind the call.
+Each SQL definition given a unique name (key) along with a version.
+Generated pojos assist programmers interacting with each definition, and each call to the database, or Rest call logged to a central source with all parameters use in the WHERE clause as a filter.

+ Imagine a set of Rules, defined as text in a persistent storage area, that can be jarred, shared, run as rest calls, read from persistent storage, etc.  And that have to ability, when executed, to report the execution path, along with the data used to get there.

+ Imagine Rules, through their Actions, able to access on demand, dynamically, self logging, persisted and/or cached data packets based on unique Metadata definition names/keys.
+These Rules, of course, are able to provide dynamic parameters for each request of a data packet.